palexand/palexand.github.io/personal.md

   this one.
 - The Atomic Gs - Definitely a ska band.
 Name comes from the translation of RESOLUTE semantics to Copland.
+- Inajujudavida - Mashup of Alice Cooper and Iron Butterfly.
+Must be a metal band.
+Thanks Jack!

 # Bio